Things to do in Little India Singapore

 Buy anything & everything for cheap at this 6-storey shopping centre

-Everyone knows Mustafa Centre, but that won’t stop us from talking about it once again.
-After all, the 6 floors hold over 300,000 items and most things are on a budget too.
-The stuff here spans multiple categories including groceries, luggage, household items, tech gadgets, clothes, jewellery, and we could go on.
+Everyone knows Mustafa Centre, but that won’t stop us from talking about it again.
+After all, the 6 floors hold over 300,000 items, and most things are budget-friendly too.
+The stuff here spans multiple categories, including groceries, luggage, household items, tech gadgets, clothes, jewellery, and we dare say almost everything under the sun.

-In the food and groceries section especially, you will notice a lot of brands from India.
+In the food and groceries section, you will notice a lot of brands from India.
 Here’s where you can find unique snacks and flavoured items like Maggi Masala.
 If you need anything before a trip, it’s worth checking out the shopping haven for last-minute travel items.

 6. Indian Heritage Centre